-On May 20, 2008, we entered into a management agreement with our Manager, pursuant to which our Manager manages our day-to-day operations.
-Pursuant to this agreement, we pay our Manager a management fee equal to 1/12 of 1.25% of our month-end stockholders' equity, adjusted to exclude the effect of any unrealized gains or losses included in either retained earnings or other comprehensive income (loss), each as computed in accordance with accounting principles generally accepted in the United States.
+On May 20, 2008, we entered into a management agreement with American Capital Agency Management, LLC (n/k/a American Capital Mortgage Management, LLC), the parent company of our Manager.
+On July 29, 2011, the parent company of our Manager assigned the management agreement to our Manager pursuant to an assignment and amendment agreement.
+Pursuant to these agreements, our Manager manages our day-to-day operations.
+We pay our Manager a management fee equal to 1/12 of 1.25% of our month-end stockholders' equity, adjusted to exclude the effect of any unrealized gains or losses included in either retained earnings or other comprehensive income (loss), each as computed in accordance with accounting principles generally accepted in the United States.
 The management fee is payable monthly in arrears.
 Our Manager is entitled to receive this management fee regardless of the performance of our investments.
-In addition, we reimburse our Manager for any expenses it incurs which are directly related to our operations (excluding employment-related expenses of our Manager's officers and employees who provide services to us pursuant to the management agreement).
+In addition, we reimburse our Manager for any expenses it incurs which are directly related to our operations (excluding employment-related expenses of the officers and employees of American Capital and the parent company of our Manager who provide services to us pursuant to the administrative services agreement described below).

-The initial term of the management agreement expires on May 20, 2011.
+The initial term of the management agreement expired on May 20, 2011.
 The management agreement automatically renews for additional one-year terms thereafter unless it is terminated either by us for cause with 60 days prior written notice, or in connection with the expiration of the initial term or such renewal term, by us or our Manager without cause with 180 days prior written notice.
 Any nonrenewal by us must be approved by a majority of our independent directors.
 Additionally, if we decide to not renew the management agreement without cause, we must pay a termination fee on the last day of the applicable term, equal to three times the average annual management fee earned by our Manager during the prior 24-month period immediately preceding the most recently completed month prior to the effective date of termination.
 In addition, we may not, without the consent of our Manager, employ any employee of the Manager or any of its affiliates, including American Capital, or any person who has been employed by our Manager or any of its affiliates at any time within the two year period immediately preceding the date on which the person commences employment with us for two years after such termination of the management agreement.
-As of the date of this proxy statement, no such termination notice has been given in connection with the expiration of the initial term.
+As of the date of this proxy statement, no such termination notice has been given in connection with the expiration of the initial or subsequent term.